vituum/docs/docs/guide/template-engines.md

 # Template engines

 Following template engines are supported via [Integrations](/guide/integrations).
 They can be also used separately outside of **Vituum** as plugin in **Vite**.
-But you loose the ext-name support for the template engines.
+But you lose the ext-name support for the template engines.

 You can add pages in the **📁 views** directory, and your templates files should be located in **📁&nbsp;templates** directory.<br><br>
 Here is an example of how to use **Twig** as a template engine inside the views directory: